juancaorg/quote-generator/README.md

 - Press the 'Get a new quote!' button to fetch and show a new quote with its author.
 - Press the 'Tweet quote!' to tweet the current quote.

-Built with the help from [Zero To Mastery](https://zerotomastery.io/courses/javascript-projects/).
+Built with the help of [Zero To Mastery](https://zerotomastery.io/courses/javascript-projects/).

 That's pretty much it, thanks for reading.